huggingface/blog/inferentia-llama2.md

 Our recommendation is to use the [Hugging Face Neuron Deep Learning AMI](https://aws.amazon.com/marketplace/pp/prodview-gr3e6yiscria2) (DLAMI).
 The DLAMI comes with all required libraries pre-packaged for you, including the Optimum Neuron, Neuron Drivers, Transformers, Datasets, and Accelerate.

+Alternatively, you can use the [Hugging Face Neuron SDK DLC](https://github.com/aws/deep-learning-containers/releases?q=hf&expanded=true) to deploy on Amazon SageMaker.

+*Note: stay tuned for an upcoming post dedicated to SageMaker deployment.*

-These components can also be installed manually on a fresh Inferentia2 instance following the `optimum-neuron` [installation instructions](https://huggingface.co/docs/optimum-neuron/installation).
+Finally, these components can also be installed manually on a fresh Inferentia2 instance following the `optimum-neuron` [installation instructions](https://huggingface.co/docs/optimum-neuron/installation).

 ## Export the Llama 2 model to Neuron